 The environment in which an individual finds him or herself has the potential to have a distinct effect on their concentration, comfort and overall ability to access and participate.
-This is particularly noteworthy when discussing the often-difficult transitionary period individuals with autism can go through when entering an educational or work environment.
+This is particularly noteworthy when discussing the often-difficult transitionary period autistic individuals can go through when entering an educational, work or any other environment.

 Sharon offers environmental assessments for schools and other centres in which autistic individuals are supported.
 During these assessments:

 - Sharon will visit a school building or area.

 - She will examine the environment’s suitability for autistic individuals or those with sensory processing difficulties (SPD).

 - She will flag any aspects of the environment that have the potential to negatively impact upon an autistic individual’s participation.